nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - **[Person List](#person-list)**
 - **[Event List](#event-list)**

 The app will only display one of these lists at any time, as shown in the screenshots of each of these lists.
+Lists cannot have duplicate entries; the criteria for what counts as a duplicate entry will be listed in the sections below.

 Each of these 3 entry types have different attributes attached to them.
 Let's dive in to understand what attributes each entry type can store.